 All students must demonstrate oral competency prior to graduation.
-Instruction in making oral presentations will be provided in GMCA 154.
+Instruction in making oral presentations will be provided in ENG 101.
 Students will then be given at least two opportunities to demonstrate oral competency in these classes.
-Students who fail to demonstrate minimum competency within the two opportunities will be required to take COM 101, COM 201, BUS 204, or demonstrate this competency through special arrangements with their Humanities Department Chair.
-Students should see their GMCA 154 syllabus or professor for a complete description of this oral competency requirement.
+Students who fail to demonstrate minimum competency within the two opportunities will be required to take COM 101, COM 201, BUS 204, or demonstrate this competency through special arrangements with their English Coordinator/Humanities and Education Division Chair.

+Students should see their ENG 101 syllabus or instructor for a complete description of this oral competency requirement.

-Students who transfer the GMCA 154 course equivalents from another college, where courses did not include the oral competency requirement, must complete COM 101, COM 201 or BUS 204 with a grade of C or better, or demonstrate this competency through special arrangements with their Humanities Department Chair.
+Students who transfer the ENG 101 course equivalents from another college, where courses did not include the oral competency requirement, must complete COM 101, COM 201 or BUS 204 with a grade of C or better, or demonstrate this competency through special arrangements with their English Coordinator/ Humanities and Education Chair.
+This oral presentation must be presented before an audience that includes an instructor qualified to determine oral competency.